Tottenham close to sealing deal for Richarlison from Everton

+Spurs are bidding to wrap up a transfer that could top £50million

-Tottenham are close to completing the capture of Richarlison after agreeing a deal with Everton late on Wednesday night, the PA news agency understands.
+Tottenham Hotspur are close to completing the capture of Richarlison after agreeing a deal with Everton late on Wednesday night.

 The Brazil forward will now undergo a medical overseas, as Spurs bid to wrap up a transfer that could top £50million.